M19.179 - Post-traumatic osteoarthritis, unspecified ankle and foot

-M19.179 is a billable ICD-10 code used to specify a medical diagnosis of post-traumatic osteoarthritis, unspecified ankle and foot.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+M19.179 is a billable diagnosis code used to specify a medical diagnosis of post-traumatic osteoarthritis, unspecified ankle and foot.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 Unspecified diagnosis codes like M19.179 are acceptable when clinical information is unknown or not available about a particular condition.
 Although a more specific code is preferable, unspecified codes should be used when such codes most accurately reflect what is known about a patient's condition.
 Specific diagnosis codes should not be used if not supported by the patient's medical record.